We are committed to ensuring schools remain safe for students, staff and families as we learn to live with COVID-19.

 The ventilation poster explains the different types of ventilation in classrooms.

-Find out when and where you can get your next dose at the Roll up for WA website.
+Find out when and where you can get your next dose at Roll up for WA.

-We are committed to delivering quality teaching to children across the state throughout COVID-19 disruptions.
-Our public schools remain ready to respond to the advice of the Chief Health Officer and ensure continuity of teaching and learning.
+We are committed to delivering quality teaching to children across the state.
+Our public schools remain ready to respond to the advice of the Chief Health Officer.

 Parent COVID-19 helpline